vmware-tanzu/community-edition/docs/site/content/docs/latest/mgmt-clusters/vsphere.md

        1. If the timezone is incorrect, run `esxcli system time set`.
 - If your vSphere environment runs NSX-T Data Center, you can use the NSX-T Data Center interfaces when you deploy management clusters.
 Make sure that your NSX-T Data Center setup includes a segment on which DHCP is enabled.
 Make sure that NTP is configured on all ESXi hosts, on vCenter Server, and on the bootstrap machine.

-&#42;Or see [Deploying Tanzu Kubernetes Grid in an Internet-Restricted Environment](airgapped-environments.md) for installing without external network access.
+Or see [Deploying Tanzu Kubernetes Grid in an Internet-Restricted Environment](airgapped-environments.md) for installing without external network access.

 ## <a id="mc-vsphere7"></a> vSphere with Tanzu Provides Management Cluster